Dhinuku/Remote-File-Management/README.md

 3. Redirect the user to the login page.

 ## File Upload and Storage
-•Allows users to upload files from their local devices.
+•Allows users to upload files from their local devices.<br>
 •Implementing server-side file storage and organization.

 ## File Management
-• Provide a user interface to browse, view, and manage files and folders allow users to upload and delete files and folders.
+• Provide a user interface to browse, view, and manage files and folders allow users to upload and delete files and folders.<br>
 • Implemented search functionality to find files based on name and types.